ShadowGaszin/blender_rename_image_empties/README.md

 1. Select your Image Empties
 2. Go to **Object** → click **Rename Image Empties**
 3. Adjust the "Keep Extension" option in the F9 menu

+## Feedback

+Found a bug?
+Have an idea? **I want to hear it.**

+- ✅ Constructive criticism, bug reports, feature requests
+- ❌ "u MF whadda shit you did" — keep that energy elsewhere

+Open an issue on GitHub or reach out directly via [e-mail](mailto:justshadowhedgehog@gmail.com)/[Telegram](https://t.me/half_phantom) (use also for contribution questions).
+Highly recommend Telegram, as I'm constantly online on it; check e-mails once a week.

 ## License